vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 charges through the API.

 # If a user changes the default payment card in Vipps, can new charges be made to that card?
-No, all charges will be made to the payment card.

-# Is is necessary to reserve 1 NOK to verify a card?
-Yes.
-The reservation should have an understandable description, like "Temporary reservation to confirm card for Acme Inc."
+No, currently the payment card tied to an agreement will not be updated automatically.